SimShaker-for-Aviators/SimShaker-for-Aviators-Releases/faq.md

 ## Q: Which network ports uses SSA?
 **A:** SSA uses Port **29375 (UDP)** and **12842 (TCP)** to communicate with DCS lua files.
 For MSFS/FSX is uses SimConnect and for XPlane 11/12 **54930**.

-## Q: Are DCS mod supported by SSA?
+## Q: Are DCS mods supported by SSA?
 **A:** Currently, only official DCS models are supported by DCS.

 ## Q: A specifiy model/plane/helicopter is not well supported, why?